TBerrigan2101/project-two/README.md

 - I built some of the code based on the code shown in the [Rock Paper Scissors](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+JSE_PAGPPF+2021_Q2/courseware/30137de05cd847d1a6b6d2c7338c4655/c3bd296fe9d643af86e76e830e1470dd/) example project from Code Institute.

- - The code I used to develop the timeout feature in the function resetGame() was taken from [here](https://www.w3schools.com/js/js_timing.asp)
+ - The code I originally used to develop the timeout feature in the function resetGame() was taken from [here](https://www.w3schools.com/js/js_timing.asp)

 ### 6.2 Fonts